-Auditions for all B.A. programs are by audio cassette tape only.
+Auditions for all B.A. programs are by audio cassette tape or CD only.

-- a.
-Requirements for All Instruments including Electric Guitar and Electric Bass (Except Voice and Percussion):
+- A. Requirements for all instruments including electric guitar and electric bass (except voice and percussion):

-- Perform the following Major scales: C Major, G Major, D Major, B^b Major.
-(Keyboard players must perform with two hands simultaneously.)
+- Perform the following major scales: C major, G major, D major, F major, B-flat major (keyboard players must perform with two hands simultaneously.)

 - Perform a prepared piece in any style.

-- b.
-Requirements for Voice:
+- B. Requirements for voice

-- Sing a one-octave Major scale.
+- Sing a one-octave scale

+- Perform a prepared piece in any style

+- C. Requirements for percussion

+- Demonstrate single, double, and closed rolls on snare drum

 - Perform a prepared piece in any style.

-- c.
-Requirements for Percussion:

-- Demonstrate single, double, and closed rolls on snare drum.

-- Perform one prepared piece or etude.